SilviaVec/Realtime-Action-Recognition/README.md

 The system used do not give excelent results.
 The main problem is the dataset used.
 This dataset in fact is not consistent.
 Except for panoptic which have 3D skeleton's information for the other part of the dataset we start from a 2D image and we obtain a 3D skeleton: this means that the data are not always precised.
 We have found difficulties to obtain the data we needed.
-In our dataset the action "walk" is less rapresented respect to the other actions.
-Also this is a problem.
+In our dataset the action "walk" is less present with the respect to the other actions.
+This also might be a problem.
 Finally we don't take advantage of the fact that inputs frames are correlated over time.
 We used a simple classifier but it is better used a rnn (for example lstm) which could increase the frame correlation capabilities in succession.

 How to improve: